NOAA-GSL/ExascaleWorkflowSandbox/README.md

 repository (achieved using the `pip install -e .` installation step from above)

 An additional step is required for successful completion of the Globus Compute tests.
-These tests require users to authenticate to globus before running the pytest command.
-This is done with the `globus-compute-endpoint login` command.
+These tests require users to authenticate to Globus before running the pytest command.
+This is done with the `chiltepin login` command.

 ```
-globus-compute-endpoint login
+chiltepin login
 pytest --assert=plain --config=tests/configs/<platform>.yaml
 ```